 Figure 2 shows the power amp PCB components - except for R26 which does not mount on the board.
 See Figure 1B to see where this should be physically mounted.
 The bias current is adjustable, and should be set for about 25mA quiescent current (more on this later).
 The recommendation for power transistors has been changed to higher power devices.
 This will give improved reliability under sustained heavy usage.

-The speaker connections allow up to two 8 Ohm speaker cabinets (giving 4 Ohms).
-Do not use less than 4 ohm loads on this amplifier - it is not designed for it, and will not give reliable service!
+A pair of speaker connections allow up to two 8 Ohm speaker cabinets (giving 4 Ohms).
+Do not use less than 4 ohm loads on this amplifier - it is not designed for it, and it will not give reliable service!

-All the low value (i.e. 0.1 and 0.22 ohm) resistors must be rated at 5W.
-The two 0.22 ohm resistors will get quite warm, so mount them away from other components.
+All the low value (i.e. 0.1 and/ or 0.22 ohm) resistors must be rated at 5W.
+The 5W resistors will get quite warm, so mount them away from other components.
 Needless to say, I recommend using the PCB, as this has been designed for optimum performance, and the amp gives a very good account of itself.
 So good in fact, that it can also be used as a hi-fi amp, and it sounds excellent.
 If you were to use the amp for hi-fi, the bias current should be increased to 50mA.
 Ideally, you would use better (faster / more linear) output transistors as well, but even with those specified the amp performs very well indeed.
-This is largely because they are run at relatively low power, and the severe non-linearity effects one would expect with only two transistors do not occur because of the parallel output stage.
+This is largely because they are run at relatively low power, and the non-linearity effects one may expect with only two transistors do not occur because of the parallel output stage.

 Make sure that the bias transistor is attached to one of the drivers (the PCB is laid out to make this easy to do).
 A small quantity of heatsink compound and a cable tie will do the job well.
 The diodes are there to protect the amp from catastrophic failure should the bias servo be incorrectly wired (or set for maximum current).
-All diodes should be 1N4001 (or 1N400? - anything in the 1N400x range is fine).
+All diodes should be 1N4004.
 A heatsink is not needed for any of the driver transistors.

 The life of a guitar amp is a hard one, and I suggest that you use the largest heatsink you can afford, since it is very common to have elevated temperatures on stage (mainly due to all the lighting), and this reduces the safety margin that normally applies for domestic equipment.
-The heatsink should be rated at 0.5° C/Watt to allow for worst case long term operation at up to 40°C (this is not uncommon on stage).
+The heatsink should be rated at no more than 0.8°C/ Watt to allow for worst case long term operation at up to 40°C (this is not uncommon on stage).